The Impact of Entrepreneurship Training Using Imagery Techniques in Colombia

 A total of 1,967 entrepreneurs—primarily women and forcibly displaced individuals—with existing businesses or concrete business ideas participated in the program.
 To evaluate the program, researchers randomly assigned the entrepreneurs to the following groups:

-- Business training and imagery exercises (956 entrepreneurs): This group received the combined business training and imagery-based exercises curriculum.
+- IMAGERY: Business training and imagery exercises (956 entrepreneurs).
+This group received the combined business training and imagery-based exercises curriculum.

-- Traditional business skills training (558 entrepreneurs): This group received the traditional business skills training curriculum only.
+- TRADITIONAL: Traditional business skills training (558 entrepreneurs).
+This group received the traditional business skills training curriculum only.

-- Comparison group (453 entrepreneurs): This group did not receive any training.
+- NO INTERVENTION: Comparison group (453 entrepreneurs).
+This group did not receive any training.

 An initial survey was conducted with participants immediately before the training in 2019.
 The training was delivered in two waves, from July to September 2019 and from September to December 2019.
 Researchers conducted follow-up surveys in May 2020 and in November 2020, 8 months and 14 months after the training program, respectively.

-Impacts on Business Decisions: Relative to the traditional business skills curriculum, the imagery curriculum increased entrepreneurs’ use of imagery to make business decisions by 0.178 standard deviations.
+Impacts on Imagery in Business Decisions: Relative to the traditional business skills curriculum, the imagery curriculum increased entrepreneurs’ use of imagery to make business decisions by 0.178 standard deviations.
 This was measured by an index assessing the frequency of imagery use, enhanced vividness (specificity), and emotional intensity of imagined future business scenarios.
-However, this effect was limited only to entrepreneurs with an existing business.
-There was no difference in impact among entrepreneurs without businesses.
+The traditional curriculum led to an almost equivalent decline in imagery use and quality in the business domain, compared to the no intervention group.

 Gender Differences: Women benefited from the imagery curriculum significantly more than men.
-Relative to women in the traditional business skills curriculum, women in the imagery curriculum increased their use of imagery by 0.14 standard deviations.
-The effect was driven by a strong 0.34 standard deviation increase in business-specific imagery.
+Relative to women in the traditional business skills curriculum, women in the imagery curriculum increased their use of imagery in the business domain.
 Their heightened use of imagery was due to a joint increase in the imagery curriculum and a decline of imagery in the traditional curriculum.
 There were no significant differences in imagery use between men in the imagery curriculum and the traditional business skills curriculum.

-Differences by Trauma Levels: While both high-trauma and low-trauma entrepreneurs in the imagery curriculum increased their use of imagery, the effect for high-trauma entrepreneurs was twice as high.
-High-trauma entrepreneurs also had higher uses of business-related and non-business-related imagery.
+Differences by Trauma Levels: While both high-trauma and low-trauma entrepreneurs in the imagery curriculum increased their use of imagery in business-related scenarios compared to the standard business training, the effect was larger for high-trauma entrepreneurs.
 In the imagery curriculum, high-trauma entrepreneurs increased the vividness of positive imagery relative to low-trauma entrepreneurs.
-Meanwhile, the traditional curriculum significantly decreased the vividness of positive imagery among high-trauma entrepreneurs relative to the comparison group, suggesting that traditional business training further worsened the quality of positive imagery for people with past traumatic experiences.
+Meanwhile, the traditional curriculum significantly decreased the vividness of future imagery among high-trauma entrepreneurs relative to the comparison group, suggesting that traditional business training further worsened the quality of future imagery for people with past traumatic experiences.

 Sources